 Articling Student Program

 Our articled students are vital to the work we do.
-As part of our team, articled students work side-by-side with partners, associates, paralegals and numerous support staff, in order to meet the goals and expectations of our clients.
+As part of our team, articled students work side-by-side with partners, associates, paralegals and numerous support staff, to meet the goals and expectations of our clients.

 We believe it is essential to the articling experience that our articled students work with a wide variety of lawyers on an equally wide variety of files.
 This ensures that our articled students receive the experience, skills, guidance and supervision necessary to be successful lawyers.
-Because we are a full service law firm, we are able to offer our articled students exposure to a broad range of practice areas, including Banking and Corporate Financing, Corporate, Commercial, Insolvency, Intellectual Property, Technology, Privacy, Mergers and Acquisitions, Real Estate, Wills and Estates, Municipal, Administrative, Construction, Civil Litigation, Business Litigation, Criminal, Environmental, Family, Health, Insurance, Labour and Employment, Landlord and Tenant, Aboriginal, Mediation and Alternative Dispute Resolution, and Personal Injury.
+Because we are a full service law firm, we offer our articled students exposure to a broad range of practice areas, including Banking and Corporate Financing, Corporate, Commercial, Insolvency, Privacy, Intellectual Property, Technology, Mergers and Acquisitions, Real Estate, Wills and Estates, Municipal, Administrative, Construction, Civil Litigation, Business Litigation, Criminal, Environmental, Family, Health, Insurance, Labour and Employment, Landlord and Tenant, Aboriginal, Mediation and Alternative Dispute Resolution, and Personal Injury.

 Each articled student is assigned a principal.
 The principal is responsible for mentoring their student and guiding him or her throughout the year.
 The principal will answer questions, review drafts, provide advice and suggestions to make the student’s experience at Fulton & Company LLP challenging, comfortable and rewarding.